rsrsps/btree/README.md

     }

 ### [Deletion](https://github.com/3fps/btree/wiki/Deletion)
-Because key deletion tend to require a lot of change in the tree structure, this implementation only support soft-delete.
-Soft-delete marks a key as deleted, but it still remains in the tree structure.
+Because key deletion relies on tree restructuring, this implementation only supports soft-delete.
+Soft-delete marks a key as deleted, but the key remains in the tree structure.

     err := tree.SoftDelete("name")